michaelwoodworth/Bracken_scripts/README.md

 Since I work with human-associated metagenomes, in addition to trimming with trimmomatic, I usually attempt to remove reads aligning to reference human genomes.
 This can be efficiently done in one step with the Huttenhower lab tool [kneaddata](https://huttenhower.sph.harvard.edu/kneaddata/).

 ### 2. Use kraken2 to classify reads by taxonomy
-This steps assumes that you have already installed kraken2 & bracken.
+This step assumes that you have already installed kraken2 & bracken.

 *default kraken2 installation instructions suggest:*